 Visit Mull and Iona are delighted to announce that they have received funding from “Scotland Loves Local” to establish an Art Trail showcasing the creative arts on Mull and Iona.
-Mull artist Alicia Hendrick has been retained by VMI to co-ordinate and deliver the project which will be launched by Easter.
+Mull artist Alicia Hendrick has been retained by VMI to co-ordinate and deliver the project.

 The Mull and Iona Art trail is the first stage in a Visit Mull and Iona campaign to support the cultural life of the islands.
 Both locals and visitors will be encouraged to explore the arts throughout the whole of the islands with the help of an Art Trail map which will highlight locations and venues that can be visited.